- Parents Home

 The vaccine is not recommended if your child:

-is currently sick, although simple colds or other minor illnesses should not
+- is currently sick.
+But simple colds or other minor illnesses should not prevent immunization.

-has severe combined immune deficiency (SCID), a genetic disorder
+- has severe combined immunodeficiency (SCID), a genetic disorder

-Your doctor may determine that the benefits of vaccinating your child outweigh
+Your doctor may decide that the benefits of vaccinating your child outweigh the possible risks.

 Caring for Your Child After Rotavirus Immunization